cgallimore25/circPercent/README.md

 ### Example 6: Facecolor customization

-This function utilizes 'distinguishable_colors.m' ([File exchange](https://www.mathworks.com/matlabcentral/fileexchange/29702-generate-maximally-perceptually-distinct-colors)) to create colors for you, though you are free to pass your own custom color arguments in using 'facecolor' followed by an m x 3 array input, where m == size(data, 1)
+This function utilizes `distinguishable_colors.m` ([File exchange](https://www.mathworks.com/matlabcentral/fileexchange/29702-generate-maximally-perceptually-distinct-colors)) to create colors for you, though you are free to pass your own custom color arguments in using 'facecolor' followed by an m x 3 array input, where m == size(data, 1)

 ```matlab
 data= [0.2445	0.2554	0.3237	0.1762;